Skip to main content

 4.3 Repair the WordPress Database

-WordPress includes a built-in repair tool.
-To activate it, add the following line to wp-config.php, just above the comment /* That's all, stop editing! */:
+WordPress has a built-in repair tool that most people don't know about.
+Add this line to wp-config.php, right above /* That's all, stop editing! */:

 define('WP_ALLOW_REPAIR', true);

-Then navigate to https://yoursite.com/wp-admin/maint/repair.php in the browser.
-Choose "Repair Database" or "Repair and Optimize Database."
-Important: Remove this line after completing the repair to secure the site.
+Then visit https://yoursite.com/wp-admin/maint/repair.php in your browser.
+Pick "Repair Database" or "Repair and Optimize Database."
+Remove this line when you're done -- leaving it in is a security risk.

 4.4 Test the Database Connection